 If you have a Server or Workstation license for Veeam Agent for Windows 2.0 or later or Veeam Agent for Linux 1.0 Update 1 or later and plan to integrate this product with Veeam Backup & Replication, consider managing its license using Enterprise Manager.

-This functionality is provided in Veeam Backup & Replication starting with version 9.5 Update 2.
+This functionality is provided in Veeam Backup & Replication starting with version 9.5 Update 2 and later.